BAFurtado/PolicySpace2/README.md

 9. Families composition are now sure to have at least one adult.
 Children are initially distributed randomly.
 10. Houses of families whose last member dies are randomly allocated to remaining families.
 11. Interest being now paid on families' savings
+12. When no cash available, families can withdraw from savings for consumption (if any at savings) up to permanent income
 12. Internal clock updated to use datetime

 #### How do I get set up?